-Each Rab species has its own specific set of cofactors and effectors, however all of them follow the same structure.
+Each Rab species has its own specific set of cofactors and effectors.
+However, all of them follow the same cascade structure.
 Rab GTPase cascade consists of small GTP binding proteins.
 The mechanism of Rab GTPase interlinked cascade (See Figure $\ref{fig:mechanism}$) is explained as follows.
 At first, the specific cofactor called guanine nucleotide exchange factor (GEF) catalyses the activation of the first GDP-bound inactive state RabA (say) species.
-Upon activation, the active GTP-bound state RabA captures its specific cofactor, which catalyses the activation of the second GDP-bound inactive RabB (known as GEF cascade).
-Again, RabB binds to its effector which is the GTPase activating proteins (GAP) of the first RabA species.
-This inactivates the first system (known as GAP cascade).
+Upon activation, the GTP-bound active state RabA captures its specific cofactor, which catalyses the activation of the second GDP-bound inactive RabB (known as the GEF cascade).
+Again, the second GTP-bound active RabB captures its specific cofactor, which activates the third GDP-bound inactive RabC species.
+At the same time, RabB binds to its effector, the GTPase activating proteins (GAP) of the first RabA species that inactivates the first system (known as the GAP cascade).
+The cascades of activation and deactivation of the Rab GTPases continue in the direction of the arrow as shown in Figure $\ref{fig:mechanism}$.
 Interlinked cascades show rich dynamics such as switching (bistability) or oscillations \cite{jiang}.
-They are found to improve switching quality and are robust to input fluctuations \cite{jiang,ehrmann}. \\
+They are found to improve the switching quality and are robust to input fluctuations \cite{jiang,ehrmann}.\\